rudast/seo_ping/README.txt

 INTRODUCTION
 ------------
-The SEO Ping module allows the user to use ping services like pingomatic.
+The SEO Ping module allows the user to use pingback services like pingomatic.
 It adds a configurable action so the user can choose what kind of nodes and which parameters to send at the service.
 It uses XMLRPC client to archive that.